Home » 25 Foods That Parrots Should NOT Eat (And Why!)

 Salt

-The amount of salt a parrot ingests should be minimized, so never eat food that has been salted to add flavor.
-If it does, the parrot may experience hypernatremia.
+The amount of salt a parrot ingests should be minimized to avoid hypernatremia.

 The adverse effects of hypernatremia include: